troyvassalotti/troyv.dev/src/posts/an-abandoned-website.md

 2. Templating the page titles the way I wanted them to be (Learning about the `{% raw %}{{ .Page.Title }}{% endraw %}` variable changed everything for me).
 3. Setting up the 404 page to work within the `baseof.html` template while still having its own special treatment (inline `<style>` blocks and `noindex` directive).

 I hope to continue working on it.
-Side projects are hard to find the time for, but this one is more than just a proof-of-concept.
+Side projects are hard to find the time for, but this one is more than a proof-of-concept.
 Hell, I bought a domain name for it.
 I'd like to really take things I learn over time and make this thing better with every iteration.